leewc/legacy/pages/resume.md

 January 2015 - Present

 **What I've done:**
 - Written C# software to create a simulated network using customer's MSSQL database backup, development includes using XAML/WPF to create a simple UI, multi-threading to avoid UI thread from locking, parsing device data and fetching complete device data using XML, and the Managed Extensibility Framework (MEF) for loose coupling between each solution.
+LINQ was also used to extract information from the database and handling the XML data.
 - Upgrade legacy installers (from the VB6 days) to ensure newer versions of Windows can install the utility.
 - Maintain and write Unit Test Plans (UTP) and Software Design Documents (SDD) which are formally reviewed.